The power of real-world data to enhance safety

-The Office of the Chief Medical Officer believes in the collective power of real-world observational data to complement clinical trial findings, and in sharing our insights to improve health outcomes.
+The Johnson & Johnson Office of the Chief Medical Officer (OCMO) believes in the collective power of real-world observational data to complement clinical trial findings, and in sharing our insights widely to accelerate important research and policy developments and improve health outcomes for people everywhere.

-We actively collaborate, responsibly share de-identified data from studies involving primary data collection, where possible, and welcome other researchers to build upon our knowledge.
+We actively collaborate, make our tools publicly available and welcome other researchers to build upon our knowledge.
 We also publish our findings widely and openly support and facilitate the registration of studies.

 To leverage the power of big data and analytics, we launched an open science collaborative with Columbia University called the Observational Health Data Sciences and Informatics (OHDSI).
 OHDSI is a multi-stakeholder and multidisciplinary open community of researchers working together to generate reliable evidence from observational data to promote better health decisions and better care.
-All findings, methods, analysis code and related software tools are shared publicly and published with free access to advance public health.
+All findings, methods, analysis code and related software tools are open-source to advance public health.

-The OHDSI community comprises 60+ databases representing more than 1.2 billion patients in 20+ countries and has developed several open-source tools for data analysis and visualization.
+The OHDSI community comprises 100+ databases representing more than 2 billion people in 20+ countries and has developed several open-source tools for data analysis and visualization.

-We also facilitate RWE research and collaboration around the world.
-For example, in Asia, we established the China Real-World Healthcare Data Collaboration, a network of databases from five major tertiary hospitals covering more than 15 million individuals, significantly enhancing possibilities for faster, better medical decisions.
+We are also working hand in hand with regulators, trade groups and other partners to support the development of patient-centric research practices and policies.
+For example, in Asia, we established the China Real-World Healthcare Data Collaboration (CRHEDO), a collaborative effort with databases from eight major tertiary hospitals covering more than 18 million individuals, significantly enhancing possibilities for faster, more targeted policy and medical decisions.

 Advancing and innovating how RWE is used in medical devices